rsalmond/resume/README.md

 __Experience__ has allowed my to sharpen my skills.

+> Cisco (OpenDNS) Vancouver, BC 2017 - Present, Senior Software Engineer

+Part of a team tasked with delivering a managed Kubernetes service as part of an internal cloud platform.
+Designed and delivered managed clusters integrated with internal services four authentication, networking, and secrets.

-> Librato (SolarWinds) Vancouver, BC 2016 - Present, Site Reliability Engineer
+> Librato (SolarWinds) Vancouver, BC 2016 - 2017, Site Reliability Engineer

 Part of an IP acquisition of TraceView technology and personnel, joined the operations team and began building groundwork for a product unifying distributed tracing with metrics monitoring.